OpDragon26/csharp_chess_engine/README.md

-# python_chess_engine
-An attempt at creating a primitive chess engine python
+An attempt at creating a primitive chess engine in C#